 If you’re not ready to start planning your family, or if you’ve already had your desired number of children, birth control is likely the best option for you.
-At Women’s Executive Healthcare in Newport News, Virginia, Dr. Drina Northam offers several birth control options to meet your GYN needs and your family planning expectations.
+At Women’s Executive Healthcare, OBGYN in Newport News, Virginia, Dr. Drina Northam offers several birth control options to meet your GYN needs and your family planning expectations.
 Schedule a consultation with Dr. Northam by phone to learn more about available birth control options.

 Dr. Northam knows that birth control is not a one-size-fits-all treatment and offers various birth control methods to match your family planning needs.
 These methods work in different ways to protect you from conceiving.